ManoharVit/Ecommerce-Fashion-Recommendation/README.md

 Kaggle H&M Personalized Fashion Recommendations competition, where the challenge was to build a recommendation engine to predict which articles a customer would buy in a particular week starting on September 23, 2020.

+### Key highlights of our work:
+* Analyzed over 34GB of publicly available H&M datasets from Kaggle, which included images, articles, customer data, and time-series transaction data.
+* Cleaned and merged unstructured and messy datasets to create a cohesive dataset.
+* Integrated customer and transaction data to identify purchase patterns, and used classification techniques to categorize them into their respective article clusters.
+* Developed a personalized fashion recommendation model that achieved an accuracy of 79%.

 As Yuval Noah Harari points out in "Homo Deus," the same mathematical laws apply to both biochemical and electronic algorithms.
 This project aims to represent human decision-making processes as algorithms that process multidimensional input information and generate outputs in the form of decisions.

 ## Recommendations Everywhere